jasnow/railroader-site/source/_posts/2012-01-13-brakeman-1-dot-2-released.markdown

 ---
 layout: post
-title: "Brakeman 1.2 Released"
+title: "Railroader 1.2 Released"
 date: 2012-01-13 22:00
 comments: true
 categories:
 ---

-First Brakeman release of 2012!
+First Railroader release of 2012!

 _Changes since 1.1:_

  * Speed improvements for CheckExecute and CheckRender
  * Check `named_scope` and `scope` for SQL injection
- * Add `--rake` option to create rake task to run Brakeman
+ * Add `--rake` option to create rake task to run Railroader
  * Add `--summary` option to only output summary
  * Add experimental support for rescanning a subset of files
  * Fix a problem with Rails 3 routes